MatisLepik/devicon/README.md

 ## Development

-- `npm run dev` - Watches for changes and serves the options page for development.
-Styles/scripts should be changed in the `src` directory, they will be processed and sent to the `ext` directory automatically.
-Everything else (html/etc) can be manually put in the `ext` directory.
+- `npm run dev` - Watches for changes to scripts/styles under the `src` directory, and puts processed versions into the `build` directories under `ext`.
+Everything else (html/etc) can be changed manually in the `ext` directory.

 - `npm run build` - Creates minified versions of the assets for production.